0x4f53/Wristkey/README.md

 <img src = screenshots/add.png alt="screenshot">
 <img src = screenshots/add2.png alt="screenshot">

+## Deleting items

+To delete an item, tap and hold on its name.
+This was made difficult on purpose so that logins aren't accidentally deleted.

 ## Generate QR Code

 To transfer a code from your watch to the Authenticator app on your phone, just press and hold the 2FA code number on your watch.
 You can then scan the QR code that is displayed on your watch screen.